Santons 2023 exhibition at Sainte-Marie de l'Assomption cathedralSantons 2023 exhibition at Sainte-Marie de l'Assomption cathedral

 Sophie

-Midnight mass and
+Midnight Mass and the "Cacho-Fio

 These two rituals add a traditional Provencal dimension and embody the spirit of Christmas in Vaison Ventoux Provence.
 This deep attachment to customs creates a unique link between past and present.

 Midnight Mass is a central part of the Christmas festivities.
-It traditionally takes place on the night of December 24 to December 25.
-In Vaison Ventoux Provence, churches welcome the faithful and visitors alike for a celebration marked by solemnity and fervor.
-A mass unique to Provence, where Provençal songs and nativity scenes, some of them live, add an extra touch of emotion… In the village of Séguret, traditions continue with the famous ” Li Bergie ” living nativity scene, performed every year since the 16th century by the villagers, followed by midnight mass in Provençal.
-Moments of conviviality that reinforce the spirit of sharing.
+It traditionally takes place on the night of 24 December to 25 December.
+In Vaison Ventoux Provence, the churches welcome the faithful and visitors for a celebration marked by solemnity and fervour.
+A mass unique to Provence, where Provençal songs and nativity scenes, some of them alive, add an extra touch of emotion…

 “Allegresse!
 Allegresse!
-Dieu nous réjouisse!
-Cacho-fio comes, everything comes well.
-Dieu nous fais la grâce de voir l’an qui vient.
+Dieu nous réjouisse !
+Cacho-fio is coming, all is well.
+God grant us the grace to see the coming year.
 If we are not more, let us not be less.
-May he give us enough wheat and enough flour and wine a full vat!”
+May he give us enough wheat and enough flour and a full vat of wine!”

 The Epiphany